sentrychris/circle-buffer/README.md

 ![CI Tests](https://github.com/sentrychris/circle-buffer/actions/workflows/tests.yml/badge.svg)

-A simple circular array buffer for efficient management of string data in JavaScript/TypeScript.
+A simple circular array buffer (also known as a ring buffer) for efficient management of string data in JavaScript/TypeScript.

+This simple module is designed to manage a fixed-size buffer efficiently, with the ability to overwrite old data with new data as it arrives.
+This is useful in scenarios where memory usage needs to be constant and predictable, such as in real-time data processing, streaming applications, or when handling continuous data streams like logs, sensor data, or network packets.

 ## Installation